 - Optionally, you can execute blueprints after the ExitPoll has been completed by connecting the right white execution wire to more blueprint nodes.
 You can also safely Destroy the ExitPoll Actor here

-To interact with a panel, you must have a Widget Interaction component somewhere on your player.
-This could be attached to the player's camera or attached to a motion controller.
+To interact with a panel, you must have a Widget Interaction component somewhere on your Player Actor.
+This could be attached to the Participant's camera or attached to a motion controller.
 This will draw a line forward to interact with the ExitPoll buttons.

-If you wish to use a Voice Panel to record a user's feedback, you will have to add the following lines to DefaultEngine.ini found in the project's config folder
+If you wish to use a Voice Panel to record a participant's feedback, you will have to add the following lines to DefaultEngine.ini found in your project's config folder

 [OnlineSubsystem] DefaultPlatformService=Null bHasVoiceEnabled=true [Voice] bEnabled=true